 Getting around Crete with a Rental Car

-If you want to be safe and comfortable, hiring a car would be a cost-effective option.
+If you want to be safe and comfortable, a Crete car rental would be a cost-effective option.
 Car rentals are readily available in Crete.
 You can rent a car at the airport, or you could opt for one of the local companies who offer competitive rates.
 Car rentals are available throughout the island, but the best place to get a rental car is usually in Chania or Heraklion.

 Prices vary but overall, renting a car is the most cost-effective way of getting around if you plan on spending a few days in Crete.
 It’s also convenient because you can travel at your own pace and you won’t have to wait for the bus or take taxis everywhere.
-A standard economy car can cost between €25 and €30 per day.
+A standard economy car can cost between 25 € ($27.00, £21.50) and 30 € ($32.40, £25.80) per day.
 But of course, the price will vary depending on the type of car you get and how many days you’ll rent it for.

 How much is petrol in Crete?

-The average cost of petrol is €1.725 per litre (as per October 2024).
-The average cost for diesel fuel in Crete is €1.476 per litre (as per October 2024).
+The average cost of petrol in Crete is €1.763 per litre (as per Monday 8th December 2025).
+The average cost for diesel fuel in Crete is €1.647 per litre (as per Monday 8th December 2025).
 Petrol prices in Crete are slightly higher than other Greek locations in mainland but cheaper from other Greek Islands including Mykonos, Santorini, Naxos, Paros and Ios.
-Petrol prices in 2024 are 5% cheaper than in 2023.
+Petrol prices in 2024 were 5% cheaper than in 2023.

 If you plan to drive a lot during your visit in Crete, consider renting a diesel, hybrid car or electric car.
 In general petrol prices are cheaper near the cities of Heraklion and Chania.
 This is due to the lower transportation cost.
 Petrol prices are slightly higher in remote regions and highways of Crete.